CSRG-Group/dcs-notes.github.io/_CS126/part6.md

 # Trees (ADT)
-**Trees** are "an abstract model of a hierarchical structure" *Data Structures and Algorithms in Java*, Goodrich, Tamassia, Goldwasser
+**Trees** are "an abstract model of a hierarchical structure" *Data Structures and Algorithms in Java, Goodrich, Tamassia, Goldwasser*